2nd trimester beginning & photo I used for my pregnancy announcement via email & online late August 2017

 I do regret not getting photos of the CTG checks as the night progressed.
 This one is of course not when things reached peak but were definitely building.
 When they reached peak the spikes measuring contractions were three to four times as high.

-Selfies to send to my mother and husband along with updates
+Selfies to send to my mother & husband along with updates

 Email to husband 19:51

 They’re gradually getting me ready.
-They have an IV in my arm now that they put in everyone preparing to go to labor and delivery.
-No plans to rush me there yet but they checked and as of 30 minutes ago there were a lot of available rooms.
+They have an IV in my arm now that they put in everyone preparing to go to labor & delivery.
+No plans to rush me there yet but they checked & as of 30 minutes ago there were a lot of available rooms.

-Just showered and am in hospital gear trying to relax and deep rest some more.
+Just showered & am in hospital gear trying to relax & deep rest some more.
 Love you.

 Tension & Hindrance

-The stay in the antenatal ward was something I really appreciated, in order to be close to Labor and Delivery, but as contractions intensified after 10 pm I became increasingly distressed and simultaneously very tired.
-I would be leaning forward on the bed, propped up by pillows or stretched out and almost falling asleep when a new contraction would shock me to wake.
+The stay in the antenatal ward was something I really appreciated, in order to be close to Labor & Delivery.
+But after 10 pm, as contractions intensified, I became increasingly distressed & simultaneously very tired.
+I would be leaning forward on the bed, propped up by pillows or stretched out & almost falling asleep when a new contraction would shock me to wake.

-As the midwife who cared for and helped me through the night told the midwives at Labor and Delivery when I checked in, I really fought through the night.
-But by midnight in that room in the antenatal ward I was buzzing her and trying to negotiate for whatever relief I could get.
-She very calmly asked me what I had in mind and I was very clear that I would be happy with an epidural.
-But I quickly accepted that these were only administered in Labor and Delivery so I would just have to be patient.
+As the midwife who cared for & helped me through the night told the midwives at Labor & Delivery when I checked in, I really fought through the night.
+But by midnight in that room in the antenatal ward I was buzzing her & trying to negotiate for whatever relief I could get.
+She very calmly asked me what I had in mind & I was very clear that I would be happy with an epidural.
+But I quickly accepted that these were only administered in Labor & Delivery so I would just have to be patient.

 Midwife’s notes, 21:39